ComputationalRadiationPhysics/picongpu/docs/source/prgpatterns/lockstep.rst

 .. sectionauthor:: René Widera

-The *lockstep programming model* separates code that is evaluated by workers (threads) collectively and independently.
+The *lockstep programming model* structures code that is evaluated collectively and independently by workers (physical threads).
+Actual processing is described by one-dimensional index domains of *virtual workers* which can even be changed within a kernel.
+Mathematically, index domains are none-injective, total functions on physical workers.

-A problem is described by index domains.
-A index domain is **independent** from data but **can** be mapped to a data domain one to one but also with more complex mappings.
+An index domain is **independent** from data but **can** be mapped to a data domain, e.g. one to one or with more complex mappings.

 Code which is implemented by the *lockstep programming model* is free of any dependencies between the number of worker and processed data elements.
-To simplify the implementation each index within a domain can be seen as a *virtual worker* which is processing one data element (like the common workflow to programming CUDA).
-Each *worker i* can be executed as N_i *virtual workers* (1:N_i).
+To simplify the implementation, each index within a domain can be seen as a *virtual worker* which is processing one data element (like the common workflow to programming CUDA).
+Each *worker* :math:`i` can be executed as :math:`N_i` *virtual workers* (:math:`1:N_i`).

 PMacc helpers
 -------------